 Beyond the traditional and even the most creative methods, there are additional ways to innovate skilled employee acquisition and retention.
 A recent article published by the National Association of Manufacturers details the practice of “second chance” hiring to fill open factory positions.
 It is an innovative approach to be sure and led to increased employee loyalty and retention.
 A pilot program is transporting willing and skilled workers to and from distant factory jobs and seeing much success in Michigan.
 This innovative transportation program conducted by the Michigan Transportation Authority is connecting willing workers to factory jobs in a fundamental way, providing reliable transportation to those that need it, and a connected workforce to factories with positions to fill.
 This kind of lateral thinking and creative problem-solving is necessary if the manufacturing industry intends to fill the skilled labor gap that is only increasing with each passing year and as new products, marketplace demand, and technological advancements take hold.

-Two of the principle focuses at POWERS are on the training and development of your front-line leaders and helping you build the kind of substantive operational culture that is attractive to young workers and leads to long-term engagement and retention.
+Two of the primary focuses at POWERS are on the training and development of your front-line leaders and helping you build the kind of substantive operational culture that is attractive to young workers and leads to long-term engagement and retention.
 We also have programs specifically designed to fill key leadership roles and help your organization meet unplanned hiring requirements.

 To schedule an initial discovery and analysis with our dedicated management consulting team, please call us at +1 678-971-4711, email us at email@example.com, or provide your contact information here.